 Vehicular Homicide In Ohio

-Defending charges of Vehicular Homicide requires an effective strategy.
+Defending charges of Vehicular homicide requires an effective strategy.
 The defense should begin at the investigation stage.
-At that stage, we obtain a client history, review preliminary accident report, take photographs and video, interview witnesses, and consult experts for issues such as accident reconstruction, medical evidence, and toxicology.
+At that stage, we obtain a client history, review the preliminary accident report, take photographs and video, interview witnesses, and consult experts for issues such as accident reconstruction, medical evidence, and toxicology.

 During the court process, we address bail and bond conditions, enter a plea of not guilty, and obtain and review all the evidence the prosecutor intends to introduce.
-That evidence will include police reports, witness statements, alcohol influence reports, medical records, chemical testing reports, and cruiser video.
+That evidence will include police reports, witness statements, accident reconstruction reports, alcohol/drug influence reports, medical records, chemical testing reports, and videos.
 Based on the evidence, we then research legal issues and file motions to suppress evidence.
-For cases involving an allegation of driving under the influence of alcohol or drugs, we often challenge the field sobriety tests and the blood test, breath test, or urine test that determined the concentration of alcohol and/or drugs.
+For cases involving an allegation of driving under the influence of alcohol or drugs, we often challenge the field sobriety tests, the drug recognition evaluation, and the breath test, blood test, or urine test which determined the concentration of alcohol and/or drugs.

-As an attorney serving Columbus Ohio and the central Ohio area, I have helped many clients with Vehicular Homicide charges in Franklin County, Delaware County, and other central Ohio courts.
-For more information about me, please see my profile , and for more information about my practice, please see the firm overview .
-You can also see what clients say and review my past case results.
-I charge flat fees for representation in Vehicular Homicide cases, so you will know the total fee before you hire me.
-If you would like to discuss your Vehicular Homicide case and how I can help, please EMAIL ME or call me at 614-717-1177 to arrange a free initial consultation.
+As a law firm serving Columbus Ohio and the central Ohio area since 1997, we have helped many clients with Vehicular Homicide charges in Franklin County, Delaware County, and other central Ohio courts.
+We charge flat fees for representation in Vehicular Homicide cases, so you will know the total fee before you hire us.
+If you would like to discuss your Vehicular Homicide case and how we can help, please submit a CONTACT FORM or call us at 614-717-1177 to arrange a free initial consultation.